louis77/nova-http-client/README.md

 ```

-In this example, `echoUrl`is a global variable which is available to all requests after it is defined. `method`is a request-scoped variable which is only available in the request block it was defined.
+In this example, `echoUrl` is a file variable which is available to all requests after it is defined. `method`is a request-scoped variable which is only available in the request block it was defined.

 Variable substitution with `{{variable}}` works for subsequent variable values, request URLs, and header values: